tvanantwerp/github-for-non-programmers/github-for-non-programmers.md

 > #### A note on naming things:
 >
 > Git and GitHub are built for programmers who work in the world of code, not English.
-This means that files are typically named without any spaces and some other special characters that have particular meaning in programming.
+This means that files are typically named without any spaces or other special characters that have particular meaning in programming.
 You should probably adopt file name conventions that are similar.
 Not only does having a style for file names help you organize things, but it may also be necessary to avoid some weird errors.
 For example, including `#` in a file name (e.g., `Important File #1.docx`) will cause errors in your commits to GitHub.
 Best to keep things simple, like `important-file-1.txt`.

 ### Creating a History of Commits